 - 1. Press and hold the two buttons on the Front until AP Appears in the LCD as per the QSG - 2.
 Take your internet enabled device and search for the following Access Point: SRF600 <Your serial number> - 3.
-Click on this Access Point WiFi and enter the password, which is the number part of your serial number, for example "01210001" - 4.
+Click on this Access Point Wi-Fi and enter the password, which is the number part of your serial number, for example "01210001" - 4.
 When connected, open a web-browser page and navigate to the following page: http://192.168.4.1 - 5.
-Click on the Advance Tab.
+Click on the Advance Tab. - Simply click on the Report Button needed and the report will be displayed on-screen.
+Just select, copy and then paste the text into a 'Text' or 'Word' Document, or straight into an E-mail to Setra CEMS Technical support team at SetraCEMS@setra.com.